vendidero/one-stop-shop-woocommerce/readme.txt

 3. Create a new report

 == Changelog ==
+= 1.3.7 =
+* Fix: Do only adjust country-specific product tax class for EU VAT countries

 = 1.3.6 =
 * Fix: Include recipient field in admin threshold notification email settings